Academic and Computer Integrity Policies

 Campus Safety and Security

 The college has established the following standing committees that focus on campus safety: Safety Committee, Threat Assessment Committee, and Violence Prevention Committee.
 WCC actively complies with the Save Act (in compliance with Title IX) and has an established Violence Prevention Policy.
 The college also complies with the Clery Act by monitoring and reporting campus incidents.
-As an agency of the Commonwealth of Virginia, WCC completes annually an agency risk assessment with the goal of improving safety at the three WCC sites.

 Student Right-to-Know and Campus Security

 The Student Right-to-Know and Campus Security Act of 1990, as amended by the Higher Education Technical Amendments of 1991, requires colleges and universities to disclose to current and prospective students certain information.